mindspore-ai/docs/docs/mindspore/source_en/model_train/debug/dump.md

     - `common_dump_settings`:

         - `op_debug_mode`: This attribute is used for operator overflow debugging.
-0: disable overflow check function; 3: enable overflow check function; 4: enable the lightweight exception dump function.
+0: disable overflow check function; 3: enable overflow check function, this feature only supports floating-point overflow and does not support integer types; 4: enable the lightweight exception dump function.
 Set it to 0 when Dump data is processed.
 If it is not set to 0, only the data of the overflow operator or exception operator will be dumped.
         - `dump_mode`: 0: all operator data in the network dumped out; 1: dump kernels data in kernels list.
 When overflow detection is enabled, the setting of this field becomes invalid, and Dump only saves the data of the overflow node.
 2: dump target and its contents using [mindspore.set_dump](https://www.mindspore.cn/docs/en/master/api_python/mindspore/mindspore.set_dump.html).
 Specified data dump is supported only when "dump_mode' is set to `0`.
         - `path`: The absolute path to save Dump data.
         - `net_name`: The customized net name: "ResNet50".